zagaran/integratedblog/README.md

 ## Setup

-1. **Install using pip**: `pip install integrated blog`  (Note: this is not yet publicly on pip; you need to clone this repo, `cd` into it, and run `python setup.py install`)
+1. **Install using pip**: `pip install integratedblog`  (Note: this is not yet publicly on pip; you need to clone this repo, `cd` into it, and run `python setup.py install`)

 2. **Set up a Google OAuth client for logging in to your blog**: Go to the Google APIs _API Manager_ -> _Credentials_ (https://console.developers.google.com/apis/credentials).
 Click _Create Credentials_ -> _OAuth client ID_ -> _Web application_.

     1. Grab the Client ID and Client Secret- you'll use them in Step 3

     2. Fill in _Authorized Redirect URIs_ with your website's URL, and with any URLs you'll use for development and testing.
 For example, `http://example.com/blog/admin/oauth2callback` and `http://localhost:5000/blog/admin/oauth2callback`.
 Replace the word `blog` in `/blog/admin/oauth2callback` with whatever you want the URL extension of your blog to be: for example, `/my_awesome_blog/admin/oauth2callback`.
 See in Step 3 how to customize the URL extension.

 3. **Add configuration steps to your `app.py` file**: